 LPP 9 Provision SPP 7.3 Provision Sufficient space exists on the land for the provision of an outdoor living area in accordance with the R- Codes for the existing dwelling, to be located either at the rear or the side of the dwelling.
-In any event, the courtyard shall be easily accessible from the main habitable rooms of the dwelling. provided: In accordance with Table 1; Behind the street setback area; Directly accessible from a habitable
+In any event, the courtyard shall be easily accessible from the main habitable rooms of the dwelling.
+5.3.1 (C1.1): An outdoor living area to be provided: In accordance with Table 1; Behind the street setback area; Directly accessible from a habitable room of the dwelling; With a minimum length and a minimum dimension of 4m; and To have at least two-thirds of the required area without permanent roof cover.